Frequently Asked Questions

 Node SMS Status Guide App

 file that downloads.
-For simplicity in this guide, we recommend saving it directly into your project's root directory (vonage-sms-status-guide/
+For simplicity in this guide, save it directly into your project's root directory (vonage-sms-status-guide/

 ), which matches the default path we'll use in.env

 .
-Remember that the key file's location just needs to match theVONAGE_PRIVATE_KEY_PATH
+The key file's location just needs to match theVONAGE_PRIVATE_KEY_PATH

 variable in your.env